mariberg/portfolio_frontend/README.md

 ## Deployment

 The project has been deployed as 'infrastructure as code' (IaC) and the tool that has been used for that is AWS CDK (Cloud development kit).
-The repo includes the CDK app source code.
+This repository includes the CDK app source code.

 ## CI/CD

-Deployment has been automated with Github Actions workflow, which installs dependencies, configures AWS credentials with OIDC, deploys CDK app and runs Cypress tests.
+Deployment has been automated with Github Actions workflow, which installs dependencies, configures AWS credentials with OIDC, deploys the CDK app and runs Cypress tests.